du-cki/openwrt-smaller-tailscale/README.md

 ## OpenWRT Smaller Tailscale

 > [!WARNING]
-> This project generates binaries automatically and does not come with any warranty.
+> This script generates binaries automatically and does not come with any warranty.
 As of the time of writing, `Tailscale v1.84.2` works fine on `Xiaomi Mi Router 4A Gigabit Edition` running `OpenWrt 22.03.2 r19803-9a599fee93`.
 Proceed with caution and use this software at your own risk.
-This project is not affiliated with Tailscale.
+> This project is not affiliated with Tailscale.
 Use at your own risk.

----

-### Installation
+## Installation

-1. Update packages & install required dependencies:
+1. Update packages & Install required dependencies:

    ```sh
    opkg update